Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 Kyle Lowry Insights vs. the Knicks

-- Lowry is responsible for taking 6.9% of his team's field goal attempts this season with 8.8 per game.
+- Lowry is averaging 5.6 three-point field goal attempts per game this season, which is 10.9% of his team's tries from beyond the arc.

-- He's made 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- Looking at assists, the Knicks have given up 25.1 per game, 13th in the league.

-- Looking at 3-pointers, the Knicks are 25th in the NBA, giving up 13 makes per game.
+- The Knicks are the 25th-ranked team in the NBA at allowing threes, giving up 13 made 3-pointers per game.

 Kyle Lowry vs. the Knicks